Layout library

 Social Proof Layout

-Star rating, customer quote, and laurel-wrapped stats above the device.
-Built for the prove job: credibility lands before frame 3, where ~90% of viewers stop scrolling.
+Star rating, customer quote, and laurel-wrapped stats, no device.
+Built for the prove job: credibility lands by frame 3, the last screenshot the App Store shows in search results.

 Before-After Layout